Spacetime and Physical Equivalence: Theories, duality, and physical equivalence

-It is important to note that this second argument for the identity of the codomains follows from the {\it definition} of an internal intepretation, given in \S\ref{interpretedth} (together with the two stated conditions).
+It is important to note that this second argument for the identity of the codomains follows from the {\it definition} of an internal interpretation, given in \S\ref{interpretedth} (together with the two stated conditions).
 What is surprising about a duality that is a physical equivalence, then, is not so much that two very different models describe {\it the same world}, but rather that {\it there is an internal interpretation} to be constructed from such minimal data as a triple:\footnote{I call the triple `minimal' data because it does not contain specific structure, which we normally think of as giving a model, and its interpretation, its particular features.
 So, the internal interpretation constructed from a triple may be rather abstract: yet, the claim is that it is an entire world!} and so, what is surprising is that there is a (rich) world for such a triple to describe!
 Admittedly: it would be hardly surprising if the internal interpretation described something as simple as the real line.
 But, in the examples we are concerned with here, the internal interpretation describes far richer worlds!

-I do not claim to have established physical equivalence, under these two conditions, as a matter of logical necessity, just from the notions of theory, model, and interpretation.
-Doing so would require a deeper metaphysical analysis of the notion of reference itself, and the conditions under which it applies to scientific theories: which is beyond the scope of this paper (cf.~e.g.~Lewis (1983)).
-What I claim to have argued is that, given how terms refer in ordinary language and in scientific theories, my two conditions do deliver physical equivalence as a matter of logical necessity.
+I do not claim to have established physical equivalence, under the conditions of internal interpretation and unextendability, as a matter of logical necessity, just from the notions of theory, model, and interpretation.
+Doing so would require a deeper analysis of the notion of reference itself, and the conditions under which it applies to scientific theories: which is beyond the scope of this paper (cf.~e.g.~Lewis (1984)).
+What I claim to have argued is that, making some natural assumptions in particular about how terms refer in ordinary language and in scientific theories, the use of the internal interpretation and unextendability does deliver physical equivalence.